HubicEldan/einstellungstest/README.md

 ## Technologies used:

-- Angular 13.2.5, NgRx, Angular Material, PrimeNg
+- Angular 13.2.5, NgRx, Angular Material, PrimeNg --> library for dates (date-fns)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.